cbochs/grapple.nvim/README.md

 -- directory for your neovim session require("grapple.scope").fallback({
     require("grapple.scope").root(".git"),
-    require("grapple.scope").resolvers.static,
+    require("grapple").resolvers.static,
 })
 ```

 #### `grapple.scope#fallback`

-Create a scope resolver that generates a scope path by attempting to get the scope path of other scope resolvers, in order.
+Create a scope resolver that generates a project scope by attempting to get the project scope of other scope resolvers, in order.

 **API**: `require("grapple.scope").fallback(scope_resolvers, opts)`